melizalab/decide-rs/README.md

 - `decide-core`: the main logic for initializing components and routing messages between clients and components
 - `components/*`: crates with a type that implements `decide_proto::Component`

+## building and running

+Since this workspace only contains a single binary crate, `decide-core`, you can use `cargo build` and `cargo run` as normal.
+If you want to set feature flags (e.g. `dummy-mode`, see [decide-core/src/lib.rs] for details), you can pass them from the command line, like
+`cargo run --features dummy-mode`.

 ## running tests